nortikin/sverchok/docs/nodes/curve/curve_frame.rst

 -------------

 This node calculates a reference frame of a curve (also known as Frenet_ frame) for the given value of curve's T parameter.
-Basically, the node allowes one to place some object at the curve, by aligning the object with curve's "natural" orientation.
+Basically, the node allows one to place some object at the curve, by aligning the object with curve's "natural" orientation.